-- Participants agree to provide a poster presentation, if accepted, at the AACAP Annual Meeting, October 20- October 26, 2014, in San Diego, CA.
+- Participants agree to provide a poster presentation, if accepted, at the 71st Annual Meeting.

-- Participants agree to submit all required reporting documentation directly after the AACAP Annual Meeting, including a final report, a copy of the new research poster (if applicable), a copy of a thank you letter written to the Campaign for America's Kids, and an evaluation of the program completed by the participant and the mentor.
+- Participants agree to submit all required reporting documentation directly after the AACAP Annual Meeting, including a final report, a copy of the new research poster (if applicable), a copy of a thank you letter to the funder, and an evaluation of the program completed by the participant and the mentor.